 To be more exact, he was getting 5,233 HTTP requests every single second.
 From different IP addresses around the world.

 What is important to note here is how this worked against the client’s platform.
-The client’s website was built on WordPress, because of the uniqueness of the requests they were bypassing the caching system, forcing the system to render and respond to every request.
+The client’s website was built on WordPress.
+The uniqueness of the requests were bypassing the caching system, forcing the system to render and respond to every request.
 This was bringing about system failures as the server quickly became overwhelmed by the requests.

 For illustration purposes, here is a quick geographic distribution of the IP’s hitting the site.
-This is for one second in the attack, yes every second these IP’s were changing.
+This is for 1 second in the attack.
+Yes, every second these IP’s were changing.

 After we blocked the original requests and banned the IP addresses involved, everything went quiet, at least for a day.
 In less than 24 hours though the attacks resumed with a higher intensity.
 To be quite honest, they came back with a vengeance.
 This time however, they adapted their attack to hit the built-in WordPress search (i.e., leveraging the ?s option).
 It looked something like this:

 Request 1: site.com/?s=keyword Request 2: site.com/?s=keyword2 Request 3: site.com/?s=keyword3 ...